wilfredinni/python-cheatsheet/blog/python-projects-with-poetry-and-vscode-part-1.md

 ## Creating a Virtual Environment

-To create a Virtual Environment and install _Pytest_ we will use the `poetry install` command:
+To create a Virtual Environment and install _Pytest_, we will use the `poetry install` command:

 ```
 $ poetry install